stephengold/Minie/README.md

    to compute actual contacts (if any) between between objects, and
  + forward dynamics part 2,
-   to solve constraints and update positions.
+   to apply contact forces, solve constraints, and update positions.

 To simplify the creation and management of physics spaces, Minie provides app states.
-`BulletAppState` is the simplest of these; it manages a single space without any soft objects.
+`BulletAppState` is the simplest of these; it manages a single space without any soft objects or multibodies.
 Simulation of that space can take place on the render thread or else on a dedicated physics thread.
-Either way, the simulation attempts to synchronize to real time during every update.
+Either way, the simulation attempts to synchronize to real time after every rendered frame.
-With `BulletAppState`, debug visualization can be enabled (or disabled) by simply invoking `setDebugEnabled()`.
+With `BulletAppState`, debug visualization can be enabled (or disabled) by invoking `setDebugEnabled()`.

 Normal collisions (between collision objects) are reported asynchronously to listeners registered at the `PhysicsSpace`.